-ELIGIBILITY

-- 1. A school may only enter one contestant in each age/gender group in the ELKS Lodge Hoop Shoot - 2.
-Contestants must be at least 8 and no older than 13 as of April 1 in order to participate. - 3.
+ELIGIBILITY I. A school may only enter one contestant in each age/gender group in the ELKS Lodge Hoop Shoot 3.
 Regarding eligibility, the Director of the ELKS Lodge is responsible only for ensuring that the contestant competes in the correct age-group.
-Contestants who shoot in the wrong age group will - 4.
+Contestants who shoot in the wrong age group will 4.
 As the Hoop Shoot tournament progresses, contestants may not switch divisions and may not skip levels of the competition.
-In order to be eligible to advance to the next level of competition, a contestant must have participated in and won the previous level.
+In order to be eligible to advance to the next level of competition, a ADDITIONAL RESOURCES Video Overview